ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 in the configuration above, we enabled the openssh service, added an ssh public key for the user ryan, and disabled password login.

-Now, running `sudo nixos-rebuild switch` deploys the modified configuration, and then we can login to my machine using ssh with ssh keys.
+Now, running `sudo nixos-rebuild switch` deploys the modified configuration, and then we can login to the system using ssh with ssh keys.

 This is the default declarative system configuration in NixOS, where any reproducible changes to the system can be made by modifying the `/etc/nixos/configuration.nix` file and deploying the changes by running `sudo nixos-rebuild switch`.

 All configuration options in `/etc/nixos/configuration.nix` can be found in the following places:

-- By searching on Google, such as `Chrome NixOS`, which will provide configuration options related to Chrome.
-Generally, the NixOS Wiki or the nixpkgs repository source code will be among the top results.
+- By searching on Google, such as `Chrome NixOS`, which will provide NixOS informations related to Chrome.
+Generally, the NixOS Wiki and the nixpkgs repository source code will be among the top results.
 - By searching for keywords in [NixOS Options Search](https://search.nixos.org/options).
 - For system-level configurations, relevant documentation can be found in [Configuration - NixOS Manual](https://nixos.org/manual/nixos/unstable/index.html#ch-configuration).
 - By searching for keywords directly in the [nixpkgs](https://github.com/NixOS/nixpkgs) repository and reading relevant source code.